12 Top-Rated Things to Do in Peoria, Illinois

 Address: 1317 North Park Road, Peoria, Illinois

-North of the downtown district in Donovan Park, the Northmoor Observatory is maintained by the Peoria Astronomical Society.
-Featuring a nine-inch refractor telescope and rotating dome ceiling, the observatory is open to the public every cloudless Saturday night between May and October.
-Volunteers at the observatory on these Saturday nights aid in discovering the cosmos.
+The Northmoor Observatory is maintained by the Peoria Astronomical Society, north of the downtown district in Donovan Park.
+It features a nine-inch refractor telescope and a rotating dome ceiling.
+The observatory is open to the public every cloudless Saturday night between May and October.
+Volunteers at the observatory aid in discovering the cosmos.

 Surrounding the Observatory, Donovan Park, formerly Leo Donovan Golf Course, is filled with wide-open green spaces and pedestrian paths.
 The park is home to a great cross-country course that appeals to runners outside of the winter months.